 Published August 25, 2023; updated October 10, 2023.

 In a victory for a coalition of Washington counties represented by Pacifica Law Group, a Pierce County Superior Court judge granted a preliminary injunction on Friday, October 6, against the Washington State Department of Social and Health Services (DSHS).
 The ruling orders DSHS to comply with its statutory obligations to “civil conversion patients,” people who have had criminal charges dismissed because county superior courts deem them mentally incompetent to stand trial.

-Under state law, these patients become the responsibility of DSHS, which is required to admit them for evaluations and potential civil commitment, and to fulfill other obligations, including informing law enforcement officials, prosecutors, victims, and other interested parties before it releases certain patients back into their communities.
+Under state law, these patients become the responsibility of DSHS, which is required to evaluate them for potential civil commitment and treatment, and to fulfill other obligations, including informing law enforcement officials, prosecutors, victims, and other interested parties before it releases certain patients back into their communities.